FL Biomet Hip Lawsuit: Metal Poisoning, Loopholes, etc.

 The more Cuckler promoted the Magnum, the more money he could earn from Biomet.
 This type of financial relationship creates an obvious conflict of interest because it can prioritize sales over safety.
 This financial relationship between Biomet and Cuckler helped trigger an investigation by the US Department of Justice.
 That investigation actually resulted in criminal charges against Biomet for these types of financial agreements with the medical community.
 In an effort to avoid convictions on those charges, Biomet entered what was called a “deferred prosecution agreement” with the government.

-The attorneys at Maglio Christopher & Toale, P.A. are the only lawyers in the country who have questioned Dr. John Cuckler under oath about the Biomet Magnum hips.
+The attorneys at mctlaw are the only lawyers in the country who have questioned Dr. John Cuckler under oath about the Biomet Magnum hips.
 Likewise, they are the only attorneys in the country who have questioned Biomet under oath regarding their metal on metal hips and the “deferred prosecution agreement.”

-Multiple Trials Set for Biomet Hip Lawsuits by Maglio Christopher & Toale, P.A.
+Multiple Trials Set for Biomet Hip Lawsuits by mctlaw

-Maglio Christopher & Toale, P.A. is a national medical product liability law firm with offices in Seattle, WA, Washington, DC, and Sarasota, FL.
-Maglio Christopher & Toale, P.A. filed the first metal on metal (MoM) hip replacement lawsuit in the United States in 2008 and has been continuously litigating metal on metal hip replacement cases ever since.
+Mctlaw is a national medical product liability law firm with offices in Seattle, WA, Washington, DC, and Sarasota, FL.
+The attorneys at mctlaw filed the first metal-on-metal (MoM) hip replacement lawsuit in the United States in 2008 and has been continuously litigating metal-on-metal hip replacement cases ever since.
 The Firm is representing patients across the United States who have suffered the effects of heavy metal poisoning from Biomet M2a-38 and M2a-Magnum hip replacements.